World's Largest Passenger Steamboat Stops in Huntington

-HUNTINGTON, WV (WOWK) - The world's largest passenger steamboat stopped in Huntington, West Virginia on Wednesday, July 12.
+HUNTINGTON, WV - The world's largest passenger steamboat made a stop in Huntington, West Virginia today.

 The American Queen made it's way up river from Louisville, Kentucky to the port of Huntington bringing more than 400 visitors to the city.